 Early side effects

-These usually settle down in the weeks after treatment.
-Early side effects include the following
+These usually settle down in the weeks after treatment and can include:

 - bowel changes, such as diarrhoea, needing to poo more often or more urgently, and pain when pooing

 - passing urine (weeing) more often, leaking urine (incontinence) or pain when weeing

 - skin changes, with redness, itching, peeling or blistering around the anus, genital areas and groin

 - pain in the anal region